davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 ## 1997

 Feb 1: "The Bottom" (seminary show), hosted by Erica Goodman.
 Didn't work out.
+Met the Church Keys and maybe Blair Buscareno?

 Feb 22: We played at Brew's and Burnley recorded it.